29 Easy Dinner Recipes for Two That Feel Homemade and Special

 In order to come up with creative recipe ideas, ingredient pairings, and cooking tips, we create some of our content with the assistance of customized AI tools alongside our own kitchen testing and editorial review.
 All images are human photographed.
 As an Amazon Associate we earn from qualifying purchases.

-Cooking for two is its own discipline.
-Most recipes are written for a family of four, which means you end up either eating the same thing for three lunches or making half-batches that don’t quite work.
-The 29 dinners below are sized properly: a 9 ounce package of tortellini, two chicken breasts, half a pound of pasta, one block of feta.
-The math is built in.
-Most are 20 to 30 minutes from start to plate, and none of them feel like compromise food.
+Cooking for two is a skill in itself.
+Most recipes are targeted for a family of four which means you either have to eat the same dish for three lunches or make some annoying fractional batch that still doesn’t feel right.
+The 29 dinners below have the right ratios- one 9 ounce pack of tortellini, 2 chicken breasts, half a pound of pasta, and one block of feta.
+The math is done for you.
+Most of these dinners take 20-30 minutes.
+Most of them also do not feel like you are eating compromised food.

 1) One-Pan Chicken Dinner